 Todd Johansson caught a chum salmon (oncorhynchus keta) in Edye Pass, BC in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
 0 oz.)

 Jerry Lifton caught a coho salmon (oncorhynchus kisutch) in the Salmon River in New York, USA on September 27th, 1989 that weighed 15.08 (33 lbs.
 4 oz.)

 Alexander Minerich caught a pink salmon (oncorhynchus gorbuscha) in Washington, USA on September 30th, 2001 that weighed 6.74 kg (14 lbs.
 13 oz.)

 Stan Roach caught a sockeye salmon (oncorhynchus nerka) in the Kenai River, Alaska USA on August 9th, 1987 that weighed 6.88 (15 lbs.
 3 oz.)

 Additional Resources on Salmon Fishing

-Hopefully our goal to make you a better salmon fisherman was achieved with the information you gained reading this section.
-However, you may still want or need to research other sources to improve your salmon fishing skills.
-That’s why we put together the below resources, they provide additional information on fishing for salmon and may also help improve your angling skills.
+Hopefully our goal to make you a better salmon fisherman was achieved with the information you gained from this article.
+However, you may still want or need to research other sources to improve your fishing skills.
+That’s why we put together the below resources— they provide additional information on fishing for salmon and they may also help improve your angling skills.

 - Float-Fishing for Salmon & Steelhead – If you’re interested in float fishing then this is the perfect book for you.